 It is a journey into magical realms and the unknown.
 It’s the reason why I feel driven to create art.

-My current work emerges from an intimate dialogue with muka*.
 I’m particularly interested in Māori and Polynesian wisdom, the similarities between indigenous practices all over the world and how they relate to my own Baltic Sea heritage.